chaosmail/chaosmail.github.com/_posts/2015-05-03-runnning-ipython-and-numpy-on-ubuntuphone.md

 sudo apt-get install phablet-tools
 ```

-Then, connect the phone with USB and unlock the screen and enable the developer mode in the settings.
-Now run the following command from the host machine.
+Then, connect the phone with USB, unlock the screen, and enable the developer mode in the settings.
+Now, run the following command from the host machine to make the filesystem writable.

 ```
 phablet-config writable-image